Lesson Plan - Get It!

 First, he explains that he is not isolated from the average person.
 This makes his message seem more trustworthy because he can relate to and understand his audience more accurately.

 Secondly, he talks about how the news keeps focusing on the government and what it thinks should happen.
 Instead, he wants to focus on the concerns and thoughts of the nation's people.
-This adds credibility because he is acknowledging the reality that the audience has not had much of a voice.
+This adds credibility because he acknowledges that the audience has not had much of a voice.

-The appeal to pathos is when a speaker pulls on the emotions of an audience in order to make the message more persuasive.
+The appeal to pathos is when a speaker pulls on an audience's emotions to make the message more persuasive.